bishal-codes/my-notes/react/02-igniting-app/README.md

-Today Learning about how we can ignite our app and make app scalable and production ready, and what actually inside npx-create-react-app: and when going to system design interview:
+**how we can ignite our app and make app scalable and production ready, and what actually inside `npx-create-react-app`**

 - what makes your react app faster?
 - what makes your react app performance?
 - what makes your developer performance better?
-  – can i have multiple root.render() in app
+  – can i have multiple root.render() in app?
-  – can i have multiple reactDOM.createRoot() in app
+  – can i have multiple reactDOM.createRoot() in app?
-  – can i have multiple id root in app
+  – can i have multiple id root in app?

 - pushing the code into remote repo
   - whatever can be regenerated, don't push into git
 - scaling and optimizing app before production ready

-  - many online shows npx-create-react-app, but go dive deep what is there behind this npx-create-react-app!

     - can react itself build fast production ready app?: no
     - is react making the app faster?: no, there are a lot of other packages, libraries, code to make production ready